Hack-With-Suraj/OpenCS/README.md

 After OpenCS, learners will have knowledge and expertise equivalent to a full bachelor's degree in Computer Science, preparing them for industry roles, freelance work, research, and advanced studies.

-🚀 Inspired by[OSSU (Open Source Society University)](https://github.com/ossu) in [CS](https://github.com/ossu/computer-science) and [Mathematics](https://github.com/ossu/math), OpenCS follows a structured, progressive, and mastery-based approach, making world-class CS education accessible to all, for free.
+🚀 Inspired by [OSSU (Open Source Society University)](https://github.com/ossu) in [CS](https://github.com/ossu/computer-science) and [Mathematics](https://github.com/ossu/math), OpenCS follows a structured, progressive, and mastery-based approach, making world-class CS education accessible to all, for free.

 # 🚀 What is OpenCS?